• Skip to primary navigation

 • When you warm the milk, make sure it isn't too hot because it'll kill the yeast and the dough won't rise.
 The temperature should roughly be between 105° F - 115° F (40°C - 46°C) degrees.
 The milk should feel comfortably warm on your wrist, not hot.

-• Make sure you use an olive oil that you enjoy.
+• The olive oil really makes this dough a dream to work with!
+Make sure you use an olive oil that you enjoy.
 I suggest a really light olive oil that doesn't have a strong flavor.

 Make-ahead eggless cinnamon rolls

-There are lots of ways you can make these cinnamon rolls in advance!
+There are lots of ways you can make these cinnamon rolls in advance.

 If you want freshly-baked cinnamon rolls for breakfast, just put them in the refrigerator as soon as you slice them and cover them tightly with plastic wrap.
-You don’t even have to let them rise (they will rise in the fridge)!
-The next day, take them out of the refrigerator and let them sit at room temperature for about 10 minutes.
+You don't even have to let them rise (they will rise in the fridge).
+The next day, take them out of the refrigerator and let them sit at room temperature for about 30 minutes.
 Meanwhile, preheat your oven.
 Then remove the plastic wrap and bake as instructed.

 You can easily freeze these cinnamon rolls, either in an entire pan, or just freeze individual rolls.
 If you want to freeze the pan, just cover it tightly with plastic wrap and then some aluminum foil or use a lid if your pan has one.